nndda/Theatre/docs/classes/dialogue/syntax.md

 ### :material-code-braces: speed

 :   Change the text progress' speed at its position by `s` times.
-Revert back to normal speed (`s = 1`) when the Dialogue finished.
+Revert back to normal speed (`s = 1`) when the Dialogue line is finished.
     ```
     { speed/s = s }
     ```